Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-This Three Ingredient Beer Bread could not be more simple to make, or delicious!
-This beer bread recipe is the easiest way to make homemade bread.
+This Beer Bread recipe could not be more simple to make or delicious!
+Made with only three ingredients, it is the easiest way to make homemade bread.

 Three Ingredient Beer Bread is so much better than what you get using a mix, and it is just as easy to make!
-It doesn’t require you to proof yeast and it’s only 3 ingredients!
-Plus it’s so easy to add in other mix ins, like honey or cheese!
+It doesn’t require you to proof yeast and it’s only three ingredients.
+Plus it’s so easy to add in other mix-ins, like honey or cheese!
 As an added bonus, you don’t even need a bread machine.

 READER REVIEW

-This beer bread recipe starts with self rising flour.
-Self rising flour is a combination of flour, baking powder, and salt.
+This homemade beer bread recipe starts with self-rising flour.
+Self-rising flour is a combination of flour, baking powder, and salt.
 The combination of the baking powder and the salt work together to act as a leavening agent.

 How to Make Self Rising Flour